kornha/parliament/README.md

 - A Phrase has associated `Entities`.

 # Contact
 Parliament is open source.
+For questions related to this GitHub repo, please raise an issue in this repo.

 TheParliament.app (to be released shortly) is a commercial hosted and deployed implemenation of Parliament.
 For investment information and other queries, please email <a href="mailto:contact@theparliament.app">contact@theparliament.app</a>.

 # Development

 ![Instructions Coming Soon](https://img.shields.io/badge/status-instructions%20coming%20soon-green)

-Parliament includes a website theparliament.app, with iOS and Android (coming soon) in the repo as well.
-The Parliament whitepaper above is being implemented in this repo with Firebase, OpenAI, and GitHub.
-Additional contributors are welcome.
+## Why Participate?

+> You believe in our mission.

+There are serious quality issues with current news.
+It is often misleading, decontextualized, or even fake.
+Parliament is meant to be a non-political solution to this problem.
+If, and only if, tbis mission is for you, only then do we recommend you contribute.

+### Shared ownership

+While Parliament is open-source and non-commercial, and the repo can be used and forked according to our use policy (coming soon), TheParliament.app (also coming soon) is the official commercial implementation of Parliament and the only implementation that can use Parliament branding.
+ThParliament.app is reserving a meaningful amount of equity for top contributors.

+### Swag

+Contributors with accepted commits get swag at different mikestones.

+## Getting started

+Install Flutter, Firebase, node, XCode on your machine.
+Set up your own OpenAI and Firebase account.
+Set up the Firebase emulator locally.

+Firebase may prompt you to add env vars, but if it doesn't, or if you run into billing or other account setup issues, Googling them should be streightforward to solve.
+Feel free to add helpful info to this readme.

+Once you run the project correctly, the frontend will appear in either iOS or web.
+You may sign in with Google and click the sync button in the top right.
+When you click sync, after some moments, it will generate a list of Stories and Posts, resembling our news feed.
+From here you're set up!

-## Flutter
+### Flutter

-Install flutter and run this as a flutter project using an IDE of your choice.
-We recommend VSCode.
-You can currently run this on iOS and web locally.
+All changes must be compatible for Flutter web, iOS, and Android.
+In general we ask that you do not try snd change msny patterns unless there is discussion beforehand and approved by repo owner.
+Spend some tkme studying the repo's use of Riverpod, BuildContext extensions, and other Flutter development patterns.
+Note that we use declarative programming almost entirely in the fullstack application.

-## Firebase
+### Firebase

 We are running Node.js functions on Firebase Functions.
-We use several additional Firebase services including Firestore, Pubsub, Storage, and Auth.
+We use several additional Firebase services, including Firestore, Pubsub, Storage, and Auth.
+Feel free to study the repo's patterns and suggest changes.

+### AI/ML

+We have complex AI strategies to solve our news problem.
+We strongly recommend deeply examining the logic before contributing to this portion.
+We have chosen not to use a wrapper framework for now purely out of dev simplicity in direclty using OpenAI APIs.